oatmealine/purplewaffle/readme.md

-    "token": "", //the token for the bot "commandsFolder": "./commands", //the folder in which all the commands/scripts are stored in "ownerid": "", //your id, will be used for the OWNER permission (leave blank for autodetect via application) "prefix": "" //the prefix for the bot, ex. "pw-"
+    "token": "", //the token for the bot "commandsFolder": "./commands", //the folder in which all the commands/scripts are stored in "ownerid": "", //your id, will be used for the OWNER permission (leave blank for autodetect via application) "prefix": "", //the prefix for the bot, ex. "pw-" "blacklist": [ //an array of ids that will be prevented from using commands

+    ]
 }
 ```